Septh/libwin32/README.md

 * `./source/demos`:
     * Some usage examples.
 * `./source/rollup`:
     * Two [Rollup](https://rollup.org) plugins to ease the process of bundling this library with your own code and to boost its tree-shakeability.
-See [rollup.demos.js](./rollup.demos.js) for an example of usage.
+See [rollup.demos.js](./rollup.demos.js) to see how to use.